WINNER Personal Injury Law Firm of the Year

 Australia's Largest Specialist Personal Injury Firm

-If you’re injured at work in NSW, depending on your whole person impairment rating (also known as permanent impairment rating), you might be entitled to a lump sum benefit up to a maximum of $740,550*.
+If you’re injured at work in NSW, depending on your whole person impairment (WPI) rating (also known as permanent impairment rating), you might be entitled to a permanent impairment payout up to a maximum of $757,760*.

-In this guide, we explain everything you need to know about whole person impairment payouts, and we’ve included a simple whole person impairment compensation calculator you can use to estimate your lump sum payout range.
+When an injury causes permanent impairment, it can be incredibly stressful to come to terms with the long-term impact on your life and financial uncertainty.
+But a lump sum permanent impairment payment can be a lifeline.
+In this guide, updated in January 2026, we explain everything you need to know about permanent impairment payout amounts NSW, and we’ve included a simple whole person impairment compensation calculator you can use to estimate your lump sum payout range.

 Injured worker calculating whole person impairment lump sum